 Faith is currently Associate Translator (Russian-English) at the World Intellectual Property Organization (WIPO) in Geneva, Switzerland.
 At William & Mary she was the first recipient of the Robert M. & Rebecca W. Gates Scholarship for study abroad.
 She received her M.A. in Translation & Interpretation from the Middlebury Institute of International Studies at Monterey.

 Where were you born?
 What do you consider your home town?

 I grew up in East Waterboro, a town in southern Maine.
 Although my family no longer lives in that town, they still live elsewhere in the state, and Maine will always be home to me.

 Why did you choose to attend William & Mary?

-Did you have a favorite course and/or professor while you were at W&M?
+Do you have a favorite memory of your time at W&M?

 Do you think international experience as a student is helpful in future life and career?

 I think that international experience is incredibly valuable, no matter what you’re studying or what you’d like to do professionally.
 The experience of being a bit out of your element and stepping outside yourself to engage regularly with a different culture and maybe a different language is a fantastic opportunity to learn about others and yourself, and it can be surprising the extent to which cultures one might assume would be very similar to American culture can differ in a multitude of small but significant ways.